Planetary Science Research Discoveries

 Pathfinder: (see Mars Pathfinder)

-Peridotite: A course-grained igneous rock consisting largely of the mineral olivine.
+Peridotite: A course-grained igneous rock consisting largely of the mineral olivine, with pyroxenes and garnet or spinel.
+It is found in the mantles of terrestrial planets and differentiated asteroids.

-Perihelion: Point in the elliptical orbit of a comet about the Sun in which it passes closest to the Sun.
+Perihelion: Point in the elliptical orbit of a comet, or asteroid, or planet about the Sun in which it reaches its closest approach to the Sun.
+The opposite orbital position is called aphelion.

 Phoenix Mars Mission: NASA lander mission; it is the first Mars "Scout class" mission to study the planet's north-pole ice cap, and the geologic history of water and habitability potential in the polar ice-rich soil.
-Phoenix is scheduled for launch in August, 2007 with touchdown in late 2008.
+Phoenix launched in August, 2007 and touched down on May 25, 2008.
 The lander's robotic arm will dig down into the subsurface to collect ice and soil samples for onboard analyses by a suite of instruments.
 Phoenix Mars Mission homepage.

 Photosynthesis: The process by which plants convert water and carbon dioxide into carbohydrates, using sunlight as the source of energy and the aid of chlorophyll.